gcclinux/EasyEdit/docs/WEB-GIT-WORKFLOW.md

 **When to use:** You want to work with Git features (commit, push, etc.)

-1. Open EasyEdit in Chrome/Edge: `http://localhost:3024`
+1. Open EasyEditor in Chrome/Edge: `http://localhost:3024`
 2. Click **File → Open Repository** (only visible in Chrome/Edge)
 3. Select your Git repository folder (the one containing `.git`)
 4. Browser asks for permission - click **"View files"** or **"Allow"**